zlatozar/study-paip/ch06/Readme.md

 attempt a more formal specification.
 - This style of programming, where _pattern/action_ pairs are stored in a table, is called **data-driven programming**.
 It is a very flexible style that is appropriate for writing extensible systems.
 In our case it is very convenient because pattern is the same only function(predicate) that should be matched is different.

+What actually is **data-driven programming**?

+In data-driven programming, the data determines what function or program gets executed.
+There is no central program that decides on the operations and flow of control.
+    One way of realizing a data-driven system is to attach functions to data or types of data and to invoke them when the data is encountered.
+Thus, the behavior of a data-driven system is determined not by a central program but by the collection of functions attached to the data.
+It is also important modularity device.
+    Another way is to have table with types and actions (functions)

 - A function that looks up a data-driven function and calls it is called a **dispatch** function.